astropy/astropy/docs/development/workflow/development_workflow.rst

 * Ask on the `astropy-dev mailing list`_ if you get stuck.

-* Ask for code review!
+* Once your code is nearing completion, run the test suite to ensure you have not accidentally caused regressions, and add new tests to ensure your contribution behaves correctly (see :ref:`testing-guidelines`).

-* Once your code is nearing completion, run the test suite to look for regressions and add new tests to it (see :ref:`testing-guidelines`).
+* Issue a pull request on github!

-* Even nearer completion, ensure your documentation follows the guidelines (see :ref:`documentation-guidelines`).
+* As the code is converging to a final state, ensure your documentation follows the guidelines (see :ref:`documentation-guidelines`).

 * Once your code is ready to be accepted, please add an entry to the changelog (see :ref:`changelog-format`).
 If you're sure where to put this, please at